Dyno-man/Recipe_AI/README.md

 <!-- ABOUT -->
 ## About
-Eezy ReciPeezy is a dynamic AI powered recipe generator designed to give you the perfect recipe for your limited ingredients and *preferences.
+Eezy ReciPeezy is a dynamic AI powered recipe generator designed to give you the perfect recipe for your limited ingredients *and preferences.

 Powered by React and [SmolLM2](https://huggingface.co/HuggingFaceTB/SmolLM2-135M-Instruct).

  * [Recipe NLG](https://huggingface.co/datasets/mbien/recipe_nlg) dataset (filtered)
  * [SmolLM2](https://huggingface.co/HuggingFaceTB/SmolLM2-135M-Instruct) with 135 million parameters
- * 78 hours of training (Further training in progress)
+ * 78 hours of training

-*work in progress
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- INSTALLATION -->
 ## Usage
-Visit at [http://asteroidbelter.com/](http://asteroidbelter.com/) (Temporary domain name)
+Visit at [http://asteroidbelter.com/](http://asteroidbelter.com/) (**AI is currently offline**)
 ## Getting Started

 ### Installation